 But how often are things that easy?
 Let's factor in 100+ resources across seven different shifts, varying Availability Factors, different shift start dates, and numerous time off exceptions (e.g. sick, vacation, training, etc.).
 Needless to say, what started off as a “simple” math problem, just got exponentially more complicated.

-The Scheduler knew that Prometheus Routine Maintenance can easily accommodate configuring the Craft Availability heat map (sometimes referred to as Resource Availability) to calculate 120% as fully utilized.
+The Scheduler knew that AKWIRE can easily accommodate configuring the Craft Availability heat map (sometimes referred to as Resource Availability) to calculate 120% as fully utilized.

-For this particular customer, Prometheus is a shared application across different sites, and changing the behavior of the heatmap globally is not desired for all sites.
+For this particular customer, AKWIRE is a shared application across different sites, and changing the behavior of the heatmap globally is not desired for all sites.
 So that option wasn’t available to her.

 So, her working solution evolved into multiple exports to Excel, formulas and calculations, and manual validation – all so that she could ensure each craft was appropriately resource leveled.
 It was a ton of work for this Scheduler.

-Previously, she had attempted to increase Maximo's Availability Factor to 1.2 (equivalent to 120%), which is commonly updated from Prometheus; however, Maximo's architecture won't allow this column's value to exceed 1.0.
+Previously, she had attempted to increase Maximo's Availability Factor to 1.2 (equivalent to 120%), which is commonly updated from AKWIRE; however, Maximo's architecture won't allow this column's value to exceed 1.0.

 As the Senior Scheduler is explaining all this to her new colleagues, I heard her say, “If anyone has an idea on how to make this process easier, please feel free to speak up!”